 Jakob was given the opportunity to work on the 8 x 52min TV series ‘The Art of Museums’ for gebrueder beetz film production in 2017 and 2018.
-Focusing on the acclaimed masterpieces of eight distinguished galleries, bringing Jakob to the Nationalgalerie in Berlin, Museo del Prado in Madrid, Musée d‘Orsay in Paris, the Munch Museum in Oslo and the Kunsthistorisches Museum Vienna and Uffizi Gallery in Florence.
-An amazing shoot by the director Ralf Pleger featuring well-known artists who were fortunate enough to be captured in front of vintage lenses.
+Focusing on the acclaimed masterpieces of eight distinguished galleries, bringing Jakob to the Nationalgalerie in Berlin, Museo del Prado in Madrid, Musée d‘Orsay in Paris, the Munch Museum in Oslo, Kunsthistorisches Museum Vienna and Uffizi Gallery in Florence.
+An amazing shoot featuring well-known artists who were fortunate enough to be captured in front of vintage lenses.
 The crew dared to film dolly-tracking-remote-head-crane-moving-light pictures in super short time.

 In 2018 released is ‘The War on my Phone’ by Elke Sasse.
 A contemporary view of the war in Syria, a war that is still raging for a lot of refugees living in Europe – The film had its world premiere at Dok Leipzig 2018.
 A film which takes the audience closer to the painful meaning of war and the people who try to remain good, proud and strong as they endure this time.

 Jakob reteamed with Veronika Kaserer for ‘Ueberall Wo Wir Sind’ – a film about the death of a young dancer and his family.
 It had its world premiere at the 68th Berlinale 2018 and won the prestigious Compass-Perspektive-Award for the Best Film in Programme Perspektive Deutsches Kino.
 The Film got into the “pre-selection” for Deutscher Filmpreis 2019.